Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 OWASP Juice Shop is a fake e-commerce web application designed with intentional security flaws.
 It can be deployed locally in a container, and its aim is to teach web vulnerabilities.
-It contains a score dashboard with a lot of challenges to break the websites.
+It contains a score dashboard with a lot of challenges to break the website.

 ### Altoro Mutual